 Adenias have some very interesting characteristics.
-They are excellent members of the caudiciform succulents and some species can attain a base of more than 6.6 feet (2 m) wide.
-Most Adenia plants are vine growers and form a large canopy of heart shaped leaves that shade the base.
-Most Adenias have green trunks and branches.
+They are excellent caudiciform succulents; some species can attain a base of more than 6.6 feet (2 m) wide.
+Most Adenias are vine-growers and form a large canopy of heart-shaped leaves that shade the base.
+Most species have green trunks and branches.
 Some species have overlaid reds, browns, or purples that add to the beauty of the caudex.
 Adenias typically flower in the spring before the leaves appear.

 Growing Conditions and General Care

 Adenias are summer growers.
 Most of the growth will be during the warm season, and the plants will have the most leaves.
 They need fast-draining soil.
 Water and feed regularly, but let the soil dry between watering if you are in a humid climate.
 Adenias will grow best with the leaves exposed to bright light but the caudex shaded.